 Consistent and intuitive control of media playback is key to many apps on tvOS, and proper use and configuration of MPNowPlayingInfoCenter and MPRemoteCommandCenter are critical to delivering a great user experience.
 Dive deeper into these frameworks and learn how to ensure a seamless experience whether your app is being controlled using Siri, the Siri Remote, or the iOS Remote app.

+For both video and audio content the TV Remote app for iOS would both display metadata and playback controls.
 And for audio content, your metadata will be displayed in a badge in the corner of the screen and as a full-screen display when the user is idle.

 Finally, if the user puts down the remote for a while tvOS will automatically display the Now Playing metadata in a full-screen view like you see here which really shows off the artwork.

 So, hopefully I've convinced you that providing the complete set of Now Playing information is worth your time.